1991 Toyota Corolla Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1991 Toyota Corolla
+A guide to repairs, service, and maintenance costs for your 1991 Toyota Corolla

 At higher mileages, (125,000-150,000) the automatic transmission may not shift correctly.
 This can be caused by the throttle position sensor being out of adjustment or a shift solenoid needing to be replaced.
 Typically the transmission does not need to be completely overhauled.

 The ignition coil inside the distributor may fail.
 Our technicians tell us this may result in a hesitation on acceleration, especially when the vehicle is warming up on cold, rainy days.
 The pickup coils inside the distributor can also fail and cause a no-start condition.
 There have also been some failures of the radio noise suppressors inside the distributors, which can short out.
 Our technicians recommend replacing the whole distributor with a complete, genuine Toyota distributor if any of its components fail.

 1991 Toyota Corolla QuestionsWhats thecost to get a transmission changed on my toyota corolla 1991 automatic (1 answer)

 Change from a use to a new one

 --Whenever the weather is below 35/40 degrees F, the speedometer stops working and there is a rattling sound.